Hermitao/Hermitao-s-Cellular-Automata-Landmass-Generator/README.md

 # Hermitao's Cellular Automata Landmass Generator
 ![Picture 0](https://i.imgur.com/bGDpcr9.png)

-Uses simple cellular automata to generate landmasses in the Windows command prompt.
+# Uses simple cellular automata to generate landmasses in the Windows command prompt.
-If a cell has 4 neighbours, it stays as land or becomes land if it's ocean.
+# If a cell has 4 neighbours, it stays as land or becomes land if it's ocean.
 Otherwise it becomes water.
-Have fun!
+# Have fun!

+# Media
 ![Picture 1](https://i.imgur.com/NvZzbr0.png)
 ![Picture 2](https://i.imgur.com/GRIXbhO.png)